xom0b/Rigidbody2DSetPosition/README.md

 A write up of the findings can be found here: https://dicegame.substack.com/p/rigidbody2d-set-position

-Assets/Scripts/PhysicsMoverTest.cs is the script controlling the physics test.
+See Assets/Scripts/PhysicsMoverTest.cs for physics test implementation.